IABTechLab/uid2docs/v1/guides/publisher-client-side.md

 # Overview

-This guide covers integration steps for publishers that would like to generate identity tokens utilizing UID2 for the bid stream.
-This guide focuses on publishers who would like to create UID2 tokens on their own rather than using a single-sign-on or identity provider.
+This guide covers integration steps for publishers with web assets who would like to generate identity tokens utilizing UID2 for the bid stream.
+This guide focuses on publishers who would like to integrate directly with UID2 to create and manage tokens rather than integrate with UID2-enabled single-sign-on or identity providers.

 ## Integration Steps